bioinformatics-ua/jsMapsAPI/README.md

     <vector-map-filters id="filters" filters="json/filters.json" filter_type="menu"></vector-map-filters>

+## Multiple filters at the same time

+Many filters can be applied on the map by using a custom _filters box_ that can be added to a page using the **filters-box** tag with the following attributes:

+- id="filters-box"
+- filters - url of the json that contains information about the filters

+Here is an example:

+    <filters-box id="filters-box" filters="json/filters.json"></filters-box>

 ### Programmatic Filters

 You can programmatically filter the applied filters by invoking the _filter_ function.
 Here are some examples of its use: